ttlew/conversation/dialog-build.md

 1.  **Optional**: If you want to collect multiple pieces of information from the user in this node, then click **Customize** and enable **Slots**.
 See [Gathering information with slots](#slots) for more details.
 1. Enter a response.
     - Add the text that you want the service to display to the user as a response.
+    - If you want to define different responses based on certain conditions, then click **Customize** and enable **Multiple responses**.
     - For information about conditional responses or how to add variety to responses, see [Responses](#responses).

 1. Specify what to do after the current node is processed.
 You can choose from the following options:

     - **Wait for user input**: The service pauses until new input is provided by the user.
+    - **Skip user input**: The service jumps directly to the first child node.
+This option is only available if the current node has at least one child node.
     - **Jump to**: The service continues the dialog by processing the node you specify.
 You can choose whether the service should evaluate the target node's condition or skip directly to the target node's response.
 See [Configuring the Jump to action](dialog-build.html#jump-to-config) for more details.

 1.  **Optional**: Name the node.